allenlcp/Udemy_Kafka/Notes.md

 > - Consider testing snappy or lz4 for optimal speed / compression ratio

-## Producers config - linger.ms & batch.size
+## Producer config - linger.ms & batch.size
 By default Kafka tries to send records as soon as possible
 - It will have up to 5 requests in flight, meaning up to 5 messages individually sent at the same time
 - After this, if more messages have to be sent while others are in flight, Kafka is smart and will start batching them while they wait to send them all at once